Towson Premises Liability Attorney

 - Entertainment Venues, Festivals, Nightclubs, and Bars.
 Commercial establishments are required to ensure their security personnel is properly and adequately trained to de-escalate altercations, and restrain unruly, overly intoxicated, or aggressive patrons.
 If security personnel use excessive force while de-escalating and restraining a patron, and then injure you in the process, you may have a personal injury claim against the commercial property.

-- Dog Attacks.
+- Dog Bites and Animal Attacks.
 Property owners have an obligation to keep their dogs restrained or provide warnings, especially if the animal has an aggressive past.
 If a dog injures someone because of an owner’s lack of training, absence of a fence, or failure to leash a dog, they may be liable for any damage the dog causes.
-In situations like these partnering with an experienced dog bite lawyer may be required.
+In situations like these partnering with an experienced lawyer may be required.

 According to Maryland law, the property owner and dog may avoid being penalized if their pet attacks a trespasser.
 A defendant can also be innocent if their dog attacked because of a criminal offense.
 The owner can also claim their dog was being provoked before the attack to avoid